theoolee/vscode-reader-mode/README.md

 ## Known Issues

 - Flickering when toggling files, which is because the extension API doesn't provide a way to hijack files open.
-- Duplicated definition or hover when reading files of built-in languages, like typescript.

 ## Contributing